feature-engine/feature_engine/docs/imputation/EndTailImputer.rst

 The EndTailImputer() replaces missing data with a value at the end of the distribution.
 The value can be determined using the mean plus or minus a number of times the standard deviation, or using the inter-quartile range proximity rule.
 The value can also be determined as a factor of the maximum value.
-See the API Reference below for more details.
+See the API Reference above for more details.

-The user decides whether the missing data should be placed at the right or left tail of the variable distribution.
+You decide whether the missing data should be placed at the right or left tail of the variable distribution.

 It works only with numerical variables.
 A list of variables can be indicated, or the